-ENGL 99: English Skills
+ENGL 99 : English Skills

 This composition course provides instruction in academic written communication.
 Students compose formal essays to learn to communicate effectively and to engage with issues and ideas.
-The course is taught as ENGL&101 enhanced with instruction in ENGL&101 enhanced with instruction in ENGL 99 skills.
-Students who demonstrate at least a 2.0 competency in ENGL&101 skills will receive ENGL&101 credit; students who demonstrate ENGL&101 credit; students who demonstrate ENGL&101 credit; students who demonstrate ENGL on sealing Strategies.
-Students must be enrolled in both courses, ENGL on <a hre
+The course is taught as ENGL& 101 enhanced with instruction in ENGL 99 skills.
+Students who demonstrate at least a 2.0 competency in ENGL& 101 skills will receive ENGL&101 credit; students who demonstrate ENGL 099 skills will earn ENGL 099 credit.
+This course has a co-requisite of CSS 106, College Reading Strategies.
+Students must be enrolled in both courses, ENGL 099 and CSS 106, in the same quarter.
+A grade of 2.0 in ENGL 99 is required to move into ENGL& 101.

-Placement into ENGL 098 or ENGL 99.

-Enrollment in CSS 106
+Credits 5 Lecture Hours 55 Prerequisites Placement into ENGL 098 or ENGL 99.
+Corequisites Enrollment in CSS 106

-ENGL 100: English Composition Foundations
+ENGL 100 : English Composition Foundations